 The Medical Campus

-One of six colleges comprising the UK Medical Center (Dentistry, Health Sciences, Medicine, Nursing, Pharmacy, and Public Health), the College of Medicine is located on UK's main campus in scenic Lexington, Ky.
+UK is one of few universities to have all six health science colleges (Medicine, Nursing, Dentistry, Pharmacy, Public Health, and Health Sciences) on the same university campus making it well-positioned for interprofessional health care education and collaborative research.
+The College of Medicine is located on UK's main campus in scenic Lexington, Ky.
 Take a virtual tour of our Medical Campus.

 New Hospital Pavilion